 Camping is only permitted on Forest Service lands.
 No camping is allowed on private lands!
 Plan your trip carefully to avoid being stuck along a stretch of private land at nightfall.
-USFS Big Elk Campground near Harlan has improved camping areas and a designated hiker/biker camp site for a $5 per person fee.
+USFS Big Elk Campground near Harlan has improved camping areas and a designated hiker/biker campsite for $5 per person.
 Other sites there may be available except on crowded weekends.
 First come, first served.
 (No advance booking.)

 Where can I park my car?

 There are over 18 trailheads along the route where the trail intersects with roadways.
 However, only 15 trailheads have space for parking a car.